Mortgage Payment (P&I) | ||

 Factors in Your Massachusetts Mortgage Payment

 On top of your principal and interest payment, you have to pay property taxes to the city or town your home is in four times a year in Massachusetts.
-While the Massachusetts average property tax rate seems manageable at 1.12%, the median property tax bill is $5,361.
-That’s due to the state's strong housing market and high home values, which lead to a higher overall tax bill.
+While Massachusetts’ average property tax rate seems low at 1.15%, the average property tax bill is $3,794, seventh-highest in the U.S. That’s due to the strong housing market and high home values, which lead to the higher overall tax bill.

-Along with these high prices comes high vulnerability.
-According to the Insurance Information Institute, in 2012 Massachusetts had an estimated $393.6 billion of insured residential coastal property vulnerable to hurricanes.
+Along with high prices is high vulnerability.
+According to the Insurance Information Institute (III), in 2012 Massachusetts had an estimated $393.6 billion of insured residential coastal property vulnerable to hurricanes.
 Combined with commercial property, it totals 54% of all insured properties in the state.
-It's estimated that over 100,000 homes are exposed to storm-surge damage in Massachusetts.
-The takeaway is that flood insurance is a must for coastal homeowners, which is a type of coverage found through FEMA's National Flood Insurance Program.
+The III estimated in 2013 that over 100,000 homes are exposed to storm-surge damage in Massachusetts.
+The takeaway is that flood insurance is a must for coastal homeowners.
+This type of coverage is found through the National Flood Insurance Program run by FEMA.

 For those who can’t gain homeowners insurance through the voluntary market, the Massachusetts Property Insurance Underwriting Association (MPIUA) is the market of last resort.
 Also known as the FAIR Plan, this program provides basic property insurances for those unable to obtain coverage through normal means.